June 10, 2023

 By Simon J. Lau

 For my last day in Kunming, I visited the Yunnan Railway Museum.
-Throughout much of its history, Yunnan has been isolated from the rest of China and the world due to its rugged terrain.
-Before the construction of the railway, travel to the region was arduous and challenging.
+For much of its history, Yunnan was cut off from the rest of China and the world because of its rugged terrain.
+Before the railway, traveling to the region was slow, exhausting, and often dangerous.

-In the afternoon, I visited Yunnan University, an institution recognized for its significant role in the development of China’s western region.
-Designated as an important national university, it ranks among China’s elite academic institutions.
+In the afternoon, I visited Yunnan University, an institution known for its role in shaping the development of China’s western region.
+As a designated national key university, it ranks among China’s top academic institutions and has produced many of the country’s leading scholars and officials.

-Finally, I had dinner with my friend, Huyue.
-She treated me to mushroom hotpot, a Yunnan delicacy.
-The restaurant has a very precise way of cooking these mushrooms; in fact, they don’t even allow customers to cook them on their own.
-They don’t provide chopsticks to customers until after the mushrooms have been cooked.
-If they did, there would be a risk that customers might undercook them, leading to a serious risk of mild food poisoning or worse, death.
+Finally, I had dinner with my friend Huyue.
+She treated me to mushroom hotpot, a Yunnan specialty I’d been hearing about since I arrived.
+The restaurant had a very precise way of cooking the mushrooms and didn’t allow customers to cook them themselves.
+Chopsticks weren’t even provided until after the mushrooms were fully cooked since undercooking them could lead to mild food poisoning or, in the worst case, death.

-I’ve been thinking about these mushrooms since I arrived in Yunnan.
-There would have been no way for me to figure out how to order them on my own, so I was very pleased to try them with a local!
-This was my favorite meal in Yunnan.
+I’d been curious about these mushrooms the whole time I was in Yunnan.
+There was no way I could have figured out how to order them on my own, so I was glad to finally try them with a local.
+It ended up being my favorite meal in Yunnan and probably my favorite meal this trip.

 Comments are closed.